 Dr Alison Jeffers

-Lecturer in Applied Theatre and Contemporary Performance, Co-Director of the Centre for Applied Theatre Research, and Co-Director for the In Place of War project, University of Manchester.
+Lecturer in Applied Theatre and Contemporary Performance and Co-Director of the Centre for Applied Theatre Research, University of Manchester.

 Professor Mukesh Kapila